How to Tackle Food Waste Using Food Demand Forecasting

 Once you know where your problem lies, you can move on to putting in practical measures to solve it.

 One of the major causes of over-purchasing is the fear of running out of an ingredient.
+Understanding the shelf life of products enhances this aspect significantly.
 So having more certainty about much you need helps your team make better decisions and not worry about being understocked.

 When you have accurate forecasts, you can be much more accurate with your purchasing and avoid food sitting on the shelves for too long leading to spoilage.